algolia-samples/about/README.md

 We built Algolia Samples for the community and we welcome any contributions.

-There are differents ways you can contribute:
+There are different ways you can contribute:

 ### 1. Add functionalities or fix issues for existing samples

-Every sample you will find on Algolia Samples is open-source and welcomes contributions.
+Every sample on Algolia Samples is open source and welcomes contributions.
 Make sure to read the `README.md`, the `CONTRIBUTING.md` (if available) and eventual open issues before getting started.

 ### 2. Add your own sample